Any-resolution Training for High-resolution Image Synthesis: Experiments

 \subsection{Continuous Multi-Scale Image Synthesis.}

 \myparagraph{Qualitative examples.} We show qualitative examples in Fig.~\ref{fig:qualitative}.
 Our generated images preserve the fine details of HR structures, such as bricks, rocky slopes, feathers, or hair.
-Pushing the inference resolution towards and beyond the higher resolutions of training images, we find that textured surfaces typically deteriorate first, but our model preserves sharp edge boundaries when extrapolating (Fig.~\ref{fig:extrapolation}).
+Pushing the inference resolution towards and beyond the higher resolutions of training images, we find that textured surfaces typically deteriorate first before edge boundaries deteriorate eventually (Fig.~\ref{fig:extrapolation}).

-\myparagraph{Patch-FID metric.} In our setting, the standard FID pipeline~\cite{heusel2017gans} has some limitations: (1) the number of training images at high resolution is small (less than 10K images) which tends to bias the resulting FID estimate, (2) the high-resolution images have different sizes, while standard FID assumes all real images are the same size, and (3) FID downsamples images to 299, which itself can lead to artifacts~\cite{parmar2021cleanfid} and ignores high-resolution details.
-Therefore, we propose a modification to the standard FID, which we dub `patch-FID', that splits the HR dataset into 50K patches at random scales and locations, and computes FID on the real patches and generated patches with corresponding scales and locations.
-Crucially, this avoids downsampling the generated content.
-Our patch-FID is more sensitive to blurriness or artifacts at higher resolutions, resulting in larger absolute difference compared to standard FID at 1024 resolution, but it is largely correlated to standard FID when a full HR ground-truth is available (as in the FFHQ dataset, see Table~\ref{tab:anycost}).
-We abbreviate the standard FID metric computed at a given resolution as FID@res, and our patch-FID metric as pFID (lower numbers are better in both cases).
+\myparagraph{Patch-FID metric.} Standard FID evaluates \textit{global structure} by first downsampling all images to a common size of 299.
+By design, this ignores high-resolution details (and itself can cause artifacts~\cite{parmar2021cleanfid}).
+Therefore, we propose a modification, which we dub `patch-FID', to specifically evaluate \textit{texture} synthesized at higher resolutions.
+Our patch-FID randomly resizes and crops patches from the HR dataset, and computes FID on real and generated patches, sampled at corresponding scales and locations.
+We use 50k patches, matching standard FID.
+By avoiding downsampling, our patch-FID is more sensitive to blurriness or artifacts at higher resolutions, resulting in larger absolute difference compared to standard FID at 1024 resolution.
+As a sanity check, when a full HR ground-truth is available, we find it is largely correlated to standard FID (see Table~\ref{tab:anycost}).

+To summarize, to evaluate structure, we compute standard FID on images generated at specified resolutions, e.g., FID (256).
+To evaluate texture, we sample patches at random scales and locations and measure our patch-FID, which we denote as pFID (random).
+Lower numbers are better in both cases.